Dean of Students

 •Work effectively, sensitively, and collaboratively in a diverse and multicultural environment.

 •Collaborate with university staff to coordinate student safety and campus security educational information and engagement opportunities.

 •Respond to all reports of violations of the University of Alaska Board of Regents student code of conduct and other violations by students under university policies.
-Adjudicate as necessary, ensuring compliance with federal, state, and university policies and procedures.
-Also, serve as a lead to residence life conduct officers and Sitka and Ketchikan conduct officers for training and adjudication.
+Mediate conflict, adjudicate as necessary, ensuring compliance with federal, state, and university policies and procedures.
+Also, serve as a lead to residence life conduct officers and Sitka and Ketchikan conduct officers for training, mediation, and adjudication.

 •Serve as appeal officer for cases heard by other conduct officers.

 •Acting as a liaison with faculty on issues of academic dishonesty, classroom behavior management, and adjudication of grade appeals.

 •Apply student development theories and best practices in student negotiations and best practices.

 •Collaborate with a wide variety of stakeholders, including but not limited to: counterparts within the UA system, Housing, General Counsel, Health and Safety, Care Team, Incident Management Team, and Title IX/Equity & Compliance.

 •Maintain conduct records in compliance with BOR policy, state and federal mandates, FERPA, etc.Essential

 40%Under the direction of the Vice Chancellor for Enrollment Management and Student Affairs, provide effective leadership in the oversight of campus life and student services, including but not limited to: